 - Primary and secondary syphilis are also known as infectious syphilis.

 - Tertiary syphilis is known as non-infectious or late-latent syphilis.

 The first sign of syphilis is a sore, usually on your genitals but it may also appear on other parts of your body where there has been sexual contact.
 The sore may be hidden in your cervix, mouth or anus and because it is usually painless it may go unnoticed.

 The sore usually appears 3–4 weeks after infection, but sometimes it takes longer.
 It disappears without you doing anything within a few weeks.

 - Even though the sore heals, you still have the syphilis infection and can pass it onto others.

-Later on, sometimes a rash will appear quite suddenly about six weeks after infection.
-It may appear on the body, face, arms and often on the palms and soles of the feet.
-The type and extent of the rash will vary from person to person and even vary on different parts of the body of the same person.
-It may be very obvious but it may be so mild as to pass unnoticed, and often disappears as suddenly as it appeared.
-The rash lasts up to four to six weeks.
+The type of rash and how large it is varies from person to person and even on different parts of the body of the same person.
+It may be very obvious but it may be so mild that you don't notice it.
+It rash lasts up to 4–6 weeks and often disappears as suddenly as it appeared.

 There may also be one or more of the following symptoms: